SSIS vs AWS Glue vs Skyvia

 Customers can access support through the Microsoft Support Center.
 From here they can create a support ticket or chat with a support representative.

 Microsoft also offers a Service Level Agreement (SLA) for its premium support plans.
-This guarantees a response time and resolution time for support requests.
-To avail, contact a Microsoft sales representative.
-Or visit the Microsoft Support website.
+It guarantees a response time and resolution time for support requests.
+To use this option, contact a Microsoft sales representative or visit the Microsoft Support website.

 AWS Glue